Kotlin/kotlinx.serialization/docs-website/topics/serialization-customization-options.md

 ```
 {kotlin-runnable="true" id="serialize-annotation-example"}

-### Serialization of class references
+### Serialize class references

-Serializable classes can contain properties that reference other classes.
+Classes annotated with `@Serializable` can contain properties that reference other classes.
 The referenced classes must also be annotated with `@Serializable`.
 When encoded to JSON, this results in a nested JSON object: